matter-labs/zksync-lite-docs/docs/userdocs/tokens/README.md

 Thus, for example, if you want to transfer DAI stable-coin, there is no need for you to own ETH or any other tokens.
 Just pay your fees in a fraction of DAI.

-Tokens listed on Uniswap with $500 of liquidity and a token price on CoinGecko can be used to pay for fees.
+Tokens listed on Uniswap with 45 ETH of liquidity and a token price on CoinGecko can be used to pay for fees.
 For tokens without a liquid market price, fees are paid in a different token.